Attempting the Essay Prompts for CAHSEE

 The Best Way to Attempt the CAHSEE Writing Prompts

-CAHSEE or California High School Exit Examination is a test administered by the ETS and it is a mandatory test in the state of California.
-Only after students pass this test, the high school diploma is awarded to them.
+The CAHSEE or California High School Exit Examination is administered by the ETS and it is a mandatory test in the state of California.
+The high school diploma is awarded only when the students pass this test.
 English-Language Arts and Mathematics are the subject areas that are tested here.

 In the English-Language Arts section, reading and writing skills are tested and the level of the questions in the test pertain to the grade 10 syllabus.
 There are a couple of writing tasks apart from the 80 multiple-choice questions.
 In the Writing section, Writing Strategies, Applications and Conventions are tested.